 Should I trade cryptocurrency?

 This one’s up to you, what we’re here to do is give you all the information so you can make sound choices as to your own investments.
 Trading crypto can be a profitable venture when done right, but like any form of investing it comes with a degree of risk.
-We suggest reading this page and our guides in order to educate yourself, and then using a demo account on a broker can be a useful way to see if crypto trading is for you.
+We suggest reading this page and our crypto guides in order to educate yourself, and then using a demo account on a broker can be a useful way to see if crypto trading is for you.

 What is the best way to trade crypto for a beginner?

 If you’re a beginner in the crypto space who wants to make money trading crypto, using a CFD broker means you won’t have to go through the process of buying and holding actual coins.
-This is because CFDs allow you to trade against the value of cryptocurrencies without literally buying them.
+This is because CFDs allow you to trade cryptocurrency assets against the value of cryptocurrencies without literally buying them.